-I have read the information sheet and have had the opportunity to ask questions.
+I have read the information sheet and have had the opportunity to ask questions in a telephone call/personal conversation with a physician of the CPS-registry.
 My questions were answered comprehensively and comprehensibly.
 I know that my participation is voluntary and that I can retract my consent any time without justification and without disadvantages.
-I had enough time to reconsider my decision to my participation and make my own decision.
+I had enough time to consider my decision to my participation and make my own decision.